Understanding Assisted Living Communities

 Typical Cost Components

-Options for Paying for Care
+Options for Paying for Assisted Living

-- Private funds — Personal savings, retirement income, and investment returns remain the most common funding sources for assisted living
+- Private funds — Personal savings, retirement income, and investment returns remain the most common funding sources for assisted living expenses

-- Veterans benefits — The VA Aid and Attendance benefit provides additional monthly payments to eligible veterans and surviving spouses
+- Veterans benefits — The VA Aid and Attendance benefit provides additional monthly payments to eligible veterans and their surviving spouses

-- Life insurance conversion — Certain life insurance policies can be strategically converted to help fund long-term care expenses
+- Life insurance conversion — Certain life insurance policies can be strategically converted to help fund ongoing long-term care expenses

-Ongoing Family Involvement
+Ongoing Family Involvement After the Move